 Western markets like the United States, Canada and the United Kingdom remain the top three targets for ransomware attacks geographically.
 However, with rapid growth across Asia-Pacific markets (such as Hong Kong, Singapore, and ASEAN economies) ransomware-related acts are increasingly normalizing in the region as attackers follow the money trail.

 A commitment to cyber hygiene is critical to protecting organizations and users from cyber threats.
 Malware protection begins with the basics, as follows:

-Do not click on links or open attachments from people who are outside your network or organisations unless they are completely trustworthy.
-If in doubt confirm with sender that they intended to send communication through new reply email or phone call.
+- Do not click on links or open attachments from people who are outside your network or organisations unless they are completely trustworthy.
+If in doubt, confirm with the sender that they intended to send communication through a new reply email or phone call.

 More technical solutions include engaging a ransomware incident response firm to perform a routine risk analysis on your networks and servers to identify potential points of compromise.
 Compromise Assessments offer a holistic option, as they help single out bugs and vulnerabilities in the network, identify opportunities for improvement, and produce information about whether the company is already under attack.
 They also aid Incident Response efforts—if required—by helping reduce dwell time and enabling prompt activation of response plans and processes.